-In 2017, the Healthcare Delivery Research Program in partnership with AcademyHealth launched the NCI/AcademyHealth Healthcare Delivery Research Visiting Scholars Program.
+In 2017, the Healthcare Delivery Research Program launched the NCI/AcademyHealth Healthcare Delivery Research Visiting Scholars Program in partnership with AcademyHealth.
 Through a rigorous application process, mid-level researchers are selected to participate in a year-long, funded, part-time opportunity to develop and pursue new research aims that advance both their own career goals and the field of cancer care delivery research more broadly.
 This program also serves the purpose of bringing knowledgeable experts in healthcare delivery research to NCI and also training researchers to understand NCI and utilize federal resources and data.
 Selected scholars collaborate closely with HDRP staff and are also given access to AcademyHealth programmatic activities to broaden or strengthen their professional networks.

-The application cycle for the NCI/AcademyHealth Healthcare Delivery Research Visiting Scholars Program is currently closed.
-We expect to re-open the next application cycle in the fall of 2018.
+The application cycle for the NCI/AcademyHealth Healthcare Delivery Research Visiting Scholars Program is now closed.

 Dr. Shellie Ellis has been selected to participate in the NCI/AcademyHealth Visiting Scholar Program.
 Her combined training in medical anthropology and health services research has allowed Dr. Ellis to be an early contributor to the field of implementation science.
 She has undertaken interventions to improve the use of evidence in screening and treatment across a variety of primary and specialty settings in profit and non-profit health organizations based in rural, urban, and suburban settings.